What is Creditor Claims Trading?

 Selling a trade claim eliminates the delay associated with Chapter 11 and the risk of receiving partial or no recovery following the lengthy bankruptcy process.

-Claims trading allows for the seller to recoup a portion of their claim value right away.
+From the perspective of sellers, creditor claims trading allows them to recoup a portion of their claim value right away.

 Certain creditors cannot tolerate the risk and desire no involvement in the reorganization process, which is why they often opt for immediate monetary compensation by selling their claim.